If you’ve been anywhere near the gym or on the internet looking at the ins and outs of fitness, you’ve undoubtedly heard the word creatine.

 Creatine helps to plump up the muscle cells and aids in protein synthesis, which in turn grows even bigger muscles!
 Also, by giving your muscles extra energy when you need it most, you can do one more rep, set, or explosive move that will stress your muscles further and result in a greater gain in muscle mass and strength.

 Also, creatine has been proven to increase the size and body composition even on a skeletal level.
 Studies show that creatine helps to develop the skeletal muscles and may even help strengthen and regenerate bone tissue.

 Another study showed that creatine is best used when your body will be doing quick powerful movements since creatine restores the body’s ATP levels in less than 30 seconds.

-By having a full store of creatine in your body, you can quickly supply ATP to your muscles and improve your speed and agility when performing exercises like sprints, HIIT workouts, Tabata workouts, and plyometrics like jump squats, burpees, etc.
+By having a full store of creatine in your body, you can quickly supply ATP to your muscles and improve your speed and agility when performing exercises like sprints, HIIT workouts, calisthenics workouts, plyometrics like jump squats, burpees, etc.